 Our Composite Decking Care Services:

-As we have said, all composite decking material is made differently.
-For example, composite decking material, industry leader Trex Decking creates a composite decking material from entirely recycled material; repairing each type of composite decking material is slightly different.
-Because of this, composite deck repair takes some preliminary research before the damage can be addressed.
+There are a few top composite decking brands, and each composite decking material is made differently.
+For example, industry leader Trex Decking creates a composite decking material from entirely recycled material.
+In contrast, Cali Bamboo and CertainTeed, have created their unique composite compound, and thus, repairing each type of composite decking material requires a slightly different approach.

-Our first step is always an inspection.
-Then we can determine what your composite deck is made of and what needs to be repaired, replaced or repositioned and how best to do it.
+When repairing composite decks in Bergen County, our first step is always an inspection.
+Then we can determine what your composite deck is made of, what needs to be repaired, replaced, or repositioned, and how best to do it.

 Deck Repair Services: